Rumdidum/Etch-a-Sketch/README.md

   generated squares.
 Unfortunatly in my current condition I' am not able to pass named functions with parameters to "addEventListener('click', namedFunction(parameterNotworking))" without breaking the programm.
+  - It is unnecessary to use "removeListener()" as it is better to change listeners as they are always in use generaly.
 - Was forced to learn Flexbox again for the nth time

 [Live App](https://rumdidum.github.io/Etch-a-Sketch/)